-No new surface disturbance occurred during the reporting period.
-Rehabilitation activities centred on the maintenance of previous rehabilitation areas.
+Surface disturbance changes were limited to improvements to internal roads during the reporting period, there was also grass re-establishment on previous topsoil stockpiles.
+Rehabilitation activities centered on the maintenance of previous rehabilitation areas.
 Clay shale extraction is continuing in already exposed benches.